Locations:

 How common is dyspareunia?

-Pain during sex is more common in people AFAB, affecting 3 in 4 people with a vagina at some point in their lives.
+Pain during sex is more common in females, affecting 3 out of 4 at some point in their lives.

-Up to about 28% of all people in the United States will experience painful sex at least once.
-This number may be a low estimate as many people don’t seek help for painful sex because it’s a sensitive topic.
+Up to 28% of all people in the United States will experience painful sex at least once.
+This estimate may be low, as many people don’t seek help for painful sex because it’s a sensitive topic.

 What age is it most likely to occur?

 Anyone of any age can experience painful sex.
-But it’s more likely to affect people AFAB who are past menopause (the average age of menopause is 51).
+But it’s more likely to affect women who are past menopause (the average age of menopause is 51).
 This is mainly due to a decrease in estrogen, a hormone that helps with lubrication and other aspects of your vaginal health.

 Don’t assume painful sex is just part of getting older, though, because that’s not always the case.